dylan-mccarthy/Minimal-IDP/README.md

 - **DevOps standardization**: Ensure all applications use the same deployment patterns
 - **Multi-environment setup**: Configure applications across development, testing, and production

-## Contributing

-We welcome contributions!
-Please check out our [contribution guidelines](./CONTRIBUTING.md) to get started.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.